 Maureen Smith and David Klatschmidt

-They claimed the money as the Nickel 95 Trust and they said they want to take their time with planning out how to spend their lottery fortune.
+They claimed the money as the “Nickel 95″ Trust and they said they want to take their time with planning out how to spend their lottery fortune.
 “It’s going to change my day-to-day life.
 Instead of designing airplanes, I’m going to be doing, you know, charities and tax strategies and investments,” said David Kaltschmidt.

 A few years later, some pictures of the couple appeared in the media.
 Even with their Powerball millions in the bank, they were still shopping at Costco.
 Their splurging was limited to buying a $90,000 Tesla and an SUV.
-They were among the few who actually managed to stick to a regular lifestyle after such a large lottery win.
+They were among the few Powerball winners who actually managed to stick to a regular lifestyle after such a large lottery win.

 Marvin and Mae Acosta

 Marvin and Mae Acosta wanted to get solid financial and legal backup before claiming their share of the jackpot and they waited until they felt comfortable to do so.

 “We are thankful and blessed for the rare gift that has been placed in our care,” said the Acostas.
 They did not do any publicity and they chose to remain anonymous.
 They said that they want most of their money to go to charities.
-A few years later, they started a foundation, which led to a string of internet scams or people asking for money in their name.
+A few years later, they started a foundation, which led to a string of internet scams and people asking for money in their name.

 6. $768.4 Million – March 27th, 2019

 Manuel played Powerball for years before scooping the jackpot.
 He started on his 18th birthday and continued faithfully throughout the years.
-But on March 27th, Manuel felt that his day had come.
+But on March 27,2019 Manuel felt that his day had come.
 He didn’t dream of the winning numbers, he didn’t have any visions, he just felt extremely lucky.

 He bought $10 worth of Powerball tickets from a Speedway store and that was it.
 He became a multimillionaire that night and he has every intention of staying that way.
 “I’m sure you’ll never see me as like one of the people who went bankrupt or broke or anything like that.
 I plan to live my life normal as much as possible”, said Manuel Franco.

-3. $758.7 Million – August 23rd, 2017
+7. $758.7 Million – August 23rd, 2017

 She had been working for many years as a healthcare worker in a local hospital, but as soon as she found out she won the Powerball, she called the Mercy Medical Center and told them “I will not be coming back.”

 “I had a pipe dream, and my pipe dream has finally come true.
 I wanted to retire, and it came early.”, said Mavis.
 Her main plan for the lottery life was to “sit back and relax”.
 Mavis chose the lump sum payout on her jackpot worth $477 million and as far as we can tell, she is enjoying it quietly.
 While she did come forward publicly to claim the jackpot, she has not made any headlines about her lottery life since.